 If the radio goes from TX or RX to IDLE by issuing an SIDLE strobe, calibration will not be performed.
-The calibration takes a constant number of XOSC cycles (see Table 71 for timing details regarding calibration.
+See Table 71 for timing details regarding calibration.

 When RX is activated, the chip will remain in receive mode until a packet is successfully received or the RX termination timer expires (see Section 13.12.3).
-Note: the probability that a false sync word is detected can be reduced by using PQT, CS, maximum sync word length, and sync word qualifier mode as describe in Section 13.10.1.
-After a packet is successfully received the radio controller will then go to the state indicated by the MCSM1.RXOFF_MODE setting.
+Note: The probability that a false sync word is detected can be reduced by using PQT, CS, maximum sync word length, and sync word qualifier mode as describe in Section 13.10.1.
+After a packet is successfully received the radio controller will then go to the state indicated by the MCSM1.RXOFF\MODE setting.
 The possible destinations are: